ricca509/F/README.md

     'click ul#list>li.list span': 'handleLink'
 }
 ```
-The first name is always the event name (`click` in this case).
+The first word is always the event name (`click`, in this case).
-The remaining words in the string represent the selector list.
+The remaining words in the string that represents the selector list.
-On the right side, we have the name of the handler, that has to be declared inside the module.
+On the right side, we have the name of the handler function, that has to be declared inside the module.

-**Selector type and syntax**
+**Selectors type and syntax**
 - **Normal** jQuery CSS selector, **scoped** to the el element: just write the plain jQuery selector.

 ```javascript